-Petitioner, a physician, filed her hearing request in order to challenge a reconsidered determination that affirmed the initial determination to revoke her enrollment and billing privileges.
+Petitioner, a physician, filed his hearing request in order to challenge a reconsidered determination that affirmed the initial determination to revoke his enrollment and billing privileges.
 The parties cross-moved for summary judgment.
 Each party filed a brief supporting its respective position and each party replied to its adversary's brief.2

-CMS filed 11 exhibits supporting its motion.
+CMS filed eight exhibits supporting its motion.
 These are identified as CMS Ex.
 1 - CMS Ex.
-11. Petitioner filed exhibits supporting its cross-motion.
-Petitioner used an idiosyncratic method of identifying her exhibits even though I issued specific instructions to the parties explaining that each exhibit should be numbered separately and that letter prefixes should not be used.
-Petitioner's identified her exhibits as P. Ex.
+8. Petitioner filed exhibits supporting its cross-motion.
+Petitioner used an idiosyncratic method of identifying his exhibits even though I issued specific instructions to the parties explaining that each exhibit should be numbered separately and that letter prefixes should not be used.
+Petitioner's identified his exhibits as P. Ex.
 1 - P. Ex.
-9; P. Ex.
+8; P. Ex.
+9a - P. Ex.
+9i; P. Ex.
 10a - P. Ex.
-10o; P. Ex.
-11a - P. Ex.
-11e; P. Ex.
-12 - P. Ex.
-20; and P. Ex.
-20a.
+10c; P. Ex.
+11 - P. Ex.
+14 (amended); P. Ex.
+15 - P. Ex.
+18; and P. Ex.
+19.

 Petitioner objected to my receiving certain of CMS's exhibits on the grounds that they are "incomprehensible" or not credible and reliable.
 Petitioner's Resp. to CMS's Mot. for Summ.
 J. at 2.
-Although she does not state her objections specifically, Petitioner seems to be objecting to CMS Ex.
-8, which contains the declaration of Matthew Kirk and records of claims that Petitioner filed.
+Although he does not state his objections specifically, Petitioner seems to be objecting to CMS Ex.
+7, which contains the declaration of Matthew Kirk and records of claims that Petitioner filed.
 I overrule the objection.
 Petitioner asserts -- without explanation -- that the declaration of Matthew Kirk is not credible.
 I need not address that argument in order to issue summary judgment favorable to CMS because CMS does not rely on anything in the affidavit to establish facts that are in dispute.
-As I will explain, Petitioner admits that she was out of the country during periods of time when she claimed reimbursement for services that she ostensibly provided to Medicare beneficiaries.
+As I have explained, Petitioner admits that he was out of the country during periods of time when he claimed reimbursement for services that he ostensibly provided to Medicare beneficiaries.
 Additionally, the claims are not incomprehensible.
 I note, additionally, that Petitioner does not deny filing, or causing to be filed, any of the claims that are identified in the exhibit.
 Petitioner has not explained its credibility and reliability objections and I overrule them for that reason.
 I receive CMS Ex.
 1 - CMS Ex.
-11.
+8.

-CMS objected to my receiving P. Exs.
-8-15, P. Exs.
-18 - 19, and P. Ex.
-20a on the ground that these comprise new evidence that Petitioner did not file at reconsideration and did not make a showing of good cause for its failure to do so.
+CMS objected to my receiving P. Ex.
+7 - P. Ex.
+10c and P. Ex.
+15 - P. Ex.
+18 on the ground that these comprise new evidence that Petitioner did not file at reconsideration and did not make a showing of good cause for its failure to do so.
 I sustain CMS's objections to these exhibits.
-I receive P. Exs.
-1 - 7; P. Ex.
-16 - P. Ex.
-17; and P. Ex.
-20. I exclude the remainder of Petitioner's exhibits.
+I receive P. Ex.
+1 - P Ex.
+6; P. Ex.
+11 - P. Ex.
+14; and P. Ex.
+19c.
+I exclude the remainder of Petitioner's exhibits.

-2 Petitioner also filed documents that she styled as "amended" briefs addressing the issues of whether CMS should be granted summary judgment and Petitioner's own motion for summary judgment.
-She filed these briefs without seeking my permission to file them.
-They are not in compliance with the pre-hearing order that I issued in this case because in total, Petitioner's arguments on both CMS's motion and its own motion exceed 25 pages.
+2 Petitioner also filed documents that it styled as "amended" briefs addressing the issues of whether CMS should be granted summary judgment and Petitioner's own motion for summary judgment.
+He filed these briefs without seeking my permission to file them.
+They are not in compliance with the pre-hearing order that I issued in this case because in total, Petitioner's arguments on both CMS's motion and his own motion exceed 25 pages.
 However, I have elected to read these briefs and to consider all of Petitioner's arguments.